VariableGoose/earthshine/README.md

 # Earthshine
 [Insert logo here]
 A general purpose library written in pedantic c99.
+It's incompatable with MSVC because it doesn't implement `__typeof__` which is used quite a bit in macros.

 ## Usage
 Copy [es.h](./es.h) into your project.
 Include it and define ES_IMPL in **ONE** source file.